orivej/quickdist/README.md

 # Overview

 Quickdist creates and updates Quicklisp distributions from a directory of local projects.
 It maintains distinfo.txt, releases.txt, systems.txt and source archive - all that is needed for a distribution.
-Currently it requires /bin/tar to work.
+Currently it requires GNU tar to work.
+(Configurable with `*gnutar*`, defaults to `/bin/tar`.)

 # API